 Doncaster Minster will be closed indefinitely for all visitors.

 In the light of the Government guidance around non-essential contact, the Archbishops of Canterbury and York have issued advice that public worship is suspended until further notice.

-Worship and Prayers will be continued by the clergy on behalf of everyone and we shall be seeking ways of sharing this with the wider community.
+Worship and Prayers will be continued daily by the clergy on behalf of everyone and you may wish to join in on our Services and Prayers at Home page.

 Please ring 01302 323748 or email: firstname.lastname@example.org for information or advice

 Virtual Tour of Doncaster Minster

 You can still visit Doncaster Minster, even though our doors are closed at the moment, or if you want to see all the hidden corners of the Minster, the Ringing Room, the Bell Chamber, the Vestries or the Parvise or just admire the beautiful carving and stained glass you can now do so.